 Owning and looking through art books is one thing, reading the texts is something else.
-This year I’ve finally finished Larry Silver’s giant book on Pieter Bruegel, as well as the text by the book from the Kunsthistorisches Museum in Vienna, edited by Wilfried Seipel.
-I have a 2016 biography on Bruegel lined up, written by Leen Huet.
-I’m planning to do a Bruegel post on those 3 books when I finish the latter.
+This year I’ve finally finished Larry Silver’s giant book on Pieter Bruegel, as well as the text from the book from the Kunsthistorisches Museum in Vienna, edited by Wilfried Seipel.
+I have a 2016 biography on Bruegel lined up, written by Leen Huet, and Bruegel In Detail by Manfred Sellink.
+I’m planning to do a Bruegel post on those 4 books when I finish the latter 2.

 Even more important for me are the books on Rembrandt I’ve started this year.
 There’s one by Seymour Slive on his drawings, and I’ve already finished that.
 Something else is the colossal Rembrandt’s Paintings Revisited – A Complete Survey: A Reprint of A Corpus of Rembrandt Paintings VI, a cheaper edition of the final scientific publication by the Rembrandt Research Project.
 If you have an interest in Rembrandt, or even painting in general, you cannot go without this book – Rembrandt’s oeuvre borders on the incredible, and seeing it all together, presented chronologically with detailed notes has been my artistic experience of 2017, and that’s saying something, as I’m only 1/4th in!
 You can get this new edition (published in 2017) for about 70 euros, and that’s a real steal: the original costs over a 1000 euro.
 ‘Cheaper’ doesn’t mean inferior quality: all prints are outstanding.
 The author, Ernst van de Wetering, is a giant.
 I’m reading it in tandem with his 2016 Rembrandt: The Painter Thinking.
 I’ll do a new Rembrandt post too when I finish them.